Brian Tracy is a self-help author and speaker.

 If you push ahead for big goals, you’ll always have a crisis.

 The way you respond to the events in life builds upon themselves until you will steel yourself up and become unstoppable.

 People will like you and help you in direct relation to the way you make them feel.

 Brian Tracy says that whatever you do onto others, others will do onto you.

 If you want others to respect you, you simply give them respect.

 This is also true in the sense that we feel the same way we make other people feel.

-A major area where people need help most of the times is in their self esteem., so start by not lowering their self esteem by:
+A major area where people need help most of the times is in their self-esteem, so start by not lowering their self-esteem.